Customizing the GraphQL Schema

 interface, which describes the set of fields common to node objects created by

-, as well as a couple
+source and transformer plugins (id, parent, children, as well as a couple

-).
+of internal fields like type).
 In GraphQL Schema Definition Language (SDL),

 it looks like this: